studerw/long-polling-redis/README.md

 messages to be shown in the inbox count automatically (i.e. without having to constantly refresh the page).

 Polling again and again is a waste of resources on both the client and server, especially when the frequency of polling is far greater than new incoming messages are received.

 A better way to approach the problem is by using async requests on a pubsub channel on the backend, along with a recursive function on the front-end that only makes new requests when the old has actually returned.

-### Instructions
+### Building

 From the command line, run:

 ````
-$ mvn tomcat7:run
+$ mvn clean install
+$ docker build -t "long-polling-redis" .
+$ docker-compose up
 ````

 Open your browser to [http://127.0.0.1:8080/long-polling-redis](http://127.0.0.1:8080/long-polling-redis).